revwhyte/poe-ultimate-bravery/README.md

 ## TO-DO
+* New expansion released, so I have to change text for Maven's sake!
 * Mark the text in terminal, with colors and/or bold/italic marks (to highlight the important parts of output);
 * Create groups of skills (main skills, movement skills, defense skills, pet skills) and roll one of each;
 * After that, create a list of supports (must check compatibility with the skills) for each skill picked that way.